 Manual white balance is used to calculate a white balance with a single colour.

-Transform your image individually for each colour channel.
+Individually transforms your image for each colour channel.

 RGB transformation (automatical):

-Transforms your picture automatically with an iterative process onto optimal basic settings for the black points and for the Gamma values of the RGB channels.
+Transforms your picture automatically with an iterative process onto ideal basic settings for the black points, and for the Gamma values of the RGB channels.

 Soft focus – keep detail: